 While many of us love the look of winter, it’s not nearly as fun to deal with the actual elements.

-For seniors, the cold can bite a little harder, while icy surfaces can cause even more dangers than we’d expect.
+For seniors, the cold can bite a little harder, and icy surfaces can cause even more dangers than we’d expect.

 Luckily, a bit of winter safety guidance can help seniors protect themselves.
 To start, make sure you’re ready for snow and ice.